 ~ Coriander Woodruff, Strange Tales of Floyd County, VA

 The subject of ETs (extraterrestrials) and UFOs (unidentified flying objects) is at once intriguing and controversial.
 Surrounded by speculation, coverups, zealots, and nay-sayers, yet with the evidence so elusive and often intangible, it's an area that remains an individual opinion.
 Yet the truth is out there.
 UFOs and ETs cannot be real and imaginary at the same time.
-They either exist or don't, but evidence for their existence is compelling.
+They either exist or don't, and evidence for their existence is compelling.

 “Setting aside the truth value of the UFO phenomenon, it is an interesting sociological reality that so many people are unwilling to discuss the most - and at times traumatic - experience of their lives.
 What does it say about our society that this is so?
 My feeling is that, by its very nature, it represents a form of repression.
 If you are a reader who believes UFOs to be nonsense of some sort, I can nevertheless assure you that you have a friend or relation who has seen one.
 They have simply learned not to discuss it.
 Many people can live perfectly well within the constraints of repression and denial; they simply learn to shut off certain parts of their mind.
 It is sad, but it happens all of the time.